The Top 10 Best Hikes in Mexico: My Personal Picks

 Boca de Tomatlán is a 40-minute drive from Puerto Vallarta in Jalisco.
 The easiest way to get there is by car.
 Don’t you know where to get it or how to drive in Mexico?
 Read my article with 16 things you need to know when driving in Mexico.

-Do you fancy some other good hiking options?
+Do you fancy some other great hiking options?

 This post contains affiliate links.
 I earn a small commission if you make bookings through my links, at no additional cost to you.
 Thank you for your support!